Cleiti/D.-zibethinus_WGS/README.md

 ### Short reads preprocessing

 Raw illumina reads, both genomic and transcriptomic, were Quality Controlled, trimmed, and Quality Controlled again.
 The programs used were FastQC and Trimmomatic.
-The code for these jobs can be found in folders "
+The code for these jobs can be found in folders "DNA_prep_illumina" and "RNA_prep".
+Transcriptome reads from only one experiment (SRR6040095) needed trimming, and the rest were left unchanged.

+The genomic reads passed QC well, while transcriptomic reads did not (both before and after trimming), failing among others in metrics of overrepresenteed sequences and per sequence GC content.
+The analysis was nevertheless continued with the same data.

+### Initial assembly

+The initial assembly was made using long genomic PacBio reads.
+No initial preprocessing was made, because the assembly software used - Canu - includes a QC.
+The code for this job can be found in folder "DNA_prep_assembly_pacbio".

+###